 Goldfish and other carp are gregarious in nature, meaning they travel in schools.
 If you maintain a large enough aquarium to accommodate several goldfish, you can enjoy watching your goldfish exhibit schooling behavior.

-The most aesthetic way to keep goldfish is to use at least a 20 gallon aquarium equipped with aquarium filters and pumps for oxygenating the water and filtering out wastes.
+The most aesthetically pleasing way to keep goldfish is to use at least a 20 gallon aquarium equipped with aquarium filters and pumps for oxygenating the water and filtering out wastes.
 In this way you only rarely have to change the water, and even then, you only need to do partial changes.

 Just keep in mind that algae will grow on the sides of the aquarium with the overhead light turned on all the time.
 As the algae builds up, it can make an otherwise beautiful aquarium unsightly.

 The word “Koi” is a homophone in the Japanese language that loosely means love, happiness, and affection.
 This is why Koi goldfish are a symbol of friendship and joy in Japan and why they are often given as gifts.

 - There is 1 goldfish that actually lived for 49 years in captivity.

-- While perhaps not as loving as a dog or a cat, the relationship between a human and goldfish can become quite friendly.
+While perhaps not as loving as a dog or a cat, the relationship between a human and goldfish can become quite friendly.
 Goldfish care can be rewarding.

-- Your fish can be trained to swim right to you and take food directly from your fingers.
+Your fish can be trained to swim right to you and take food directly from your fingers.
 Some goldfish are so smart that they learn to do tricks.